The streaming alerts platform checks for violations based on data that’s present or missing in your stream of data, or signal, coming into New Relic.

 As data streams into New Relic, it's filtered by the NRQL condition.
 Before data is evaluated, it must meet the criteria defined by the NRQL query's

 WHERE clause.
 Instead of evaluating that data immediately for violations, the NRQL alert conditions collect the data over a period of time known as the aggregation window.
-An additional offset delay allows for slower data to come through before it's processed.
+An additional delay/timer allows for slower data points to arrive before the window is aggregated.

-Once the aggregation window plus the offset time have elapsed, New Relic groups the aggregated data into a single data point.
+Once the delay/timer time has elapsed, New Relic aggregates the data into a single data point.
 Alerts then evaluates the data point using the NRQL condition in order to determine whether it meets the violation threshold criteria.

-Even if a data point meets the criteria for a violation, a violation isn't triggered.
+Even if a data point meets the criteria for a violation, a violation may not be triggered.
 A violation is only triggered when data points consistently meet the threshold criteria over a period of time.
 This is the threshold duration.
 If the data points are in violation for an entire threshold duration, we'll send you a notification based on your policy settings.

 All of these configurable delays give you more control over how you're alerted on sporadic and missing data.

 Filters all incoming streaming data.
 We only monitor for alerts on data that makes it through this filter.

 One of three methods that control how data is collected before it's evaluated.